All of our students are fully funded.

 Contests such as the Bondurant Prize and the Elvis Meets Einstein Awards are held for current students.

-We’re thrilled to announce the second annual Elvis Meets Einstein Award, expressly for the University of MS MFA students.
+Each spring our program features the Elvis Meets Einstein Award, expressly for the University of MS MFA students.
 The contest is the brainchild of D. C. Berry, the first ever officially named Good Buddy of the M.F.
 A. Program.
 The name says it all: winning entries should be both FUNNY and SMART.
 The prizes reward good, fresh writing and will get some cash in the pockets of two UM MFA students every year.
 This year the award will be in the amount of $1,000 per winner.